felipesere/oak/README.md

 The FunTranslations API is probably in most need of caching, as its free API has a very limited quota of 5 requests/hour.
 That is so low that even with a single user we are very likely to hit the limit.
 On the flip side, we have a very robust fallback for when the quota of translations is hit: we simply don't translate.
-This makes the caching less cricial.
+This makes the caching less critical.
 That could change if we get negative user feedback due to untranslated requests!

 I decided against pursuing any of these caching options to keep the code concise and correct.
-Without knowing how successful our API is, its difficult to justify any complex caching strategies.
+Without knowing how successful our API is, it's difficult to justify any complex caching strategies.
 If necessary, I would advise for a simple cache either in the `server.rs` module or in any of the client modules.

 ### Metrics, logs, and more